Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Neural Network Architecture

 The scattering Schr\"odinger equation is a \emph{boundary value problem} with conditions specified at both ends of the domain: $u_l(0) = 0$ at the origin and the asymptotic Coulomb behavior $u_l \to H_l^{(-)} - S_l H_l^{(+)}$ as $r \to \infty$.
 A unidirectional network that processes only from small to large $r$ naturally incorporates information about the left boundary condition but has no direct knowledge of the right boundary condition, since it can only ``see'' what came before, not what comes after.

 To incorporate both boundary conditions, I employ a \emph{bidirectional} architecture with two parallel networks.
-The \textbf{forward} network processes the radial sequence from $r = 0$ to $r_{\max}$, propagating information about the boundary condition $u_l(0) = 0$ outward.
-The \textbf{backward} network processes the sequence in reverse, from $r_{\max}$ to $r = 0$, propagating information about the asymptotic behavior inward.
+The \textbf{forward} network processes the radial sequence from the innermost grid point ($r = 0.1$~fm, where $u_l$ is already negligibly small) outward to $r_{\max}$, propagating information about the origin boundary condition $u_l(0) = 0$.
+The \textbf{backward} network processes the sequence in reverse, from $r_{\max}$ back to the innermost point, propagating information about the asymptotic behavior inward.
 At each radial point, the outputs from both directions are combined to form a representation that incorporates information from both boundaries.
 This bidirectional processing is analogous to the shooting method in numerical analysis, where solutions are propagated from both boundaries and matched in the middle.

-The complete BiLNN architecture consists of five components (see Fig.~\ref{fig:architecture}): (i) an \textbf{encoder} that transforms the 9-dimensional input features into a higher-dimensional internal representation suitable for processing; (ii) the \textbf{forward liquid} layer that processes this representation from $r = 0$ outward; (iii) the \textbf{backward liquid} layer that processes in reverse from $r_{\max}$ inward; (iv) a \textbf{combiner} that merges the forward and backward information at each radial point; and (v) a \textbf{decoder} that transforms the internal representation back into the physical output $(\psi_R, \psi_I)$.
-The liquid layers use a structured sparse connectivity~\cite{Lechner2020} with 128 internal units each.
+The complete BiLNN architecture consists of five components (see Fig.~\ref{fig:architecture}): (i) an \textbf{encoder} that transforms the 9-dimensional input features into a higher-dimensional internal representation suitable for processing; (ii) the \textbf{forward liquid} layer that processes this representation from the innermost grid point outward; (iii) the \textbf{backward liquid} layer that processes in reverse from $r_{\max}$ inward; (iv) a \textbf{combiner} that merges the forward and backward information at each radial point; and (v) a \textbf{decoder} that transforms the internal representation back into the physical output $(\psi_R, \psi_I)$.
+The liquid layers use a structured sparse connectivity (AutoNCP wiring~\cite{Lechner2020}) with 128 internal units each.

+The detailed layer specification is as follows.
+The \textbf{encoder} consists of three fully connected layers with SiLU activation: $9 \to 512 \to 512 \to 512$.
+Each CfC liquid layer has 128 internal units with AutoNCP wiring and produces a 64-dimensional output at each radial point.
+The \textbf{combiner} concatenates the forward and backward outputs ($64 + 64 = 128$ dimensions) and processes them through two layers: $128 \to 128 \to 64$.
+The \textbf{decoder} maps this to the wave function via four layers: $64 \to 64 \to 32 \to 16 \to 2$, where the final two outputs are $(\psi_R, \psi_I)$.

-The total model has approximately 1.2 million adjustable parameters.
+The total model has approximately 1,290,922 adjustable parameters.
 While this may seem large, these parameters are determined once during training and then fixed.
 The trained network can evaluate wave functions for any combination of inputs within its training domain essentially instantaneously, since the computational cost of solving the differential equation has been amortized into the one-time training process.